wusinyee/SYW-Portfolio-v2023/EDAwithPython.md

 plt.title('Rating by Dairy Product Type') plt.show()
 ```
+*	It creates a boxplot to examine the relationship between the 'Rating' and 'Type' columns using sns.boxplot() and plt.show()
+* A box plot was generated to explore the relationship between the 'Type' of dairy products (Cheese, Milk, Butter, Yogurt, Ice Cream) and their corresponding ratings

 6. Correlation Analysis:
 *	The code calculates the correlation matrix of the dataset using df.corr().